 The intention is to operate turnouts and signals using point motors with cosmetic C&L point rodding components linked to a multi lever, manual frame, which one day hopefully may be mechanically interlocked.
 It is one inch to the foot from Scale Signal Supply and has been partially built and reviewed here.

 My preference is for etched brass and nickel silver and so far, most of my output has been in those mediums.
 However, some prototypes are not available in brass so other kits get built from time to time or scratch built for me in Plastikard.
 I will however, go to great lengths to avoid white metal - filthy stuff in my view.

 Something I am moving into slowly (See GWR 28' PLV Diagram V5, GWR Dreadnought Diagram E77 Compo and GWR Parcel Van W1) and have a few other projects that require a great deal of scratch building.
 The addition (in 2009) of a milling machine to the workshop will help promote scratch building and the results will appear under 'Current Work' on the navigation bars above and below.
-Do drop me a line (via, Contact) if you have any questions or comments, I will be happy to respond.
 And now for a bit of showing off, these pictures are of my workshop/office.